owl73/westmarch-landol/index.md

-# Welcome
+# Into the Unknown

-`300 years have passed since the western annex was brought to an end by the eastern conflict.
+***300 years have passed since the western annex was brought to an end by the eastern conflict.
 During the 300 years since, the newly settled lands were cut off from usual supplies and communication ceased.
 Now with the eastern conflict over for now, the west again becomes a prize.
 Wealth of the 300 years since are free for the taking, and lands free to claim.
-Adventurers, enticed by the past's treasures, are drawn by the from within the kingdom and beyond by the promise of the wonder of what was lost and what lies beyond.`
+Adventurers, enticed by the past's treasures, are drawn by the from within the kingdom and beyond by the promise of the wonder of what was lost and what lies beyond.***

 # Planning Sessions
 Message chat times you want to play.